-Continuing our wanders, we climbed up a bazillion steps to reach Condor Hill.
+Continuing our wanders, we climbed a bazillion steps to reach Condor Hill.
 From the Mirador de Kuntur Wasi, we took in the gorgeous, panoramic view of shimmering Lake Titicaca below.
-The lake is South America’s largest by volume and the world’s highest navigable body of water.
+South America’s largest lake by volume, it’s also the world’s highest navigable body of water.

+The camaraderie among everyone was infectious – from vendors to performers, men to women, adults to children.
 Each and every person had a role to play and seemed to take genuine pride in it.
 It was easy to understand why.
-These costumes and dances had been going on for centuries – traditions passed down from generation to generation.
+These intricate costumes and incredible dances had been going on for centuries.
+A special tradition passed down from generation to generation.